-During the five years ended December 31, 2011, each of the Directors other than Mr. Guzzi, Mr. Keating, Mr. Rodriguez, Mr. Russell and Ms. Good, has either been retired or held the principal occupation listed in their biography above.
-The employment history of Mr. Guzzi, Mr. Keating, Mr. Rodriguez, Mr. Russell and Ms. Good during such time period is reflected in each of their biographies above.
+During the five years ended December 31, 2012, Mr. Malloy, Mr. McNally, Mr. Ratcliffe and Mr. Swift have either been retired or held the principal occupation listed in their biography above.
+The employment history of each of the other Director nominees during such time period is reflected in their biographies above.